UCSBCarpentry/2022-05-23-ucsb-twarc/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/schedule.html %}
 {% elsif site.carpentry == "incubator" %}
-A precise schedule is yet to be established, please check back closer to the start of the workshop.
-The workshop will include regular breaks.
-Please contact the workshop organisers if you would like more information about the planned schedule.

 {% endif %}

 {% comment %}